chris-shirai/COVID-19-Statistics/README.md

 # COVID-19-Statistics

-This app displays accurate and current COVID-19 data for each country.
+This app displays current COVID-19 data for each country.

 Data retrieved from: https://rapidapi.com/api-sports/api/covid-193/